9 Great Reasons To Tee It Up At The Home Of American Golf® In 2011

 8. Men and women do not live on golf alone (while some have tried) – it’s essential to take time to refuel.
 And why not do it with a sense of adventure?
 With two-thirds of the local restaurants being just that, local (not national chains), you can inspire your taste buds right along with your short game, and come out a winner with both.
 Taverns, cafes, and bistros dot the quaint towns and village landscape, so go for it – find your favorite spot to test the local cuisine.
 And with names like The Sly Fox, Ironwood Cafe, and Dugan’s Pub you can bet these eateries also serve up the perfect cold one ready and waiting for you.

-9. Yes that's right - we’ve saved the best for last.
+9. Yes that’s right – we’ve saved the best for last.
 It’s those great deals coming your way for 2011, unparalleled and very appealing.
-Golf Econ 101 tells us there is still more supply than demand (that’s you) in the marketplace, which means the pricing pendulum is pointing your way - so why not take full advantage of these terrific savings?
-To see some first-hand examples go to www.homeofgolf.com/specials and score your deal of the new decade today.
+Golf Econ 101 tells us there is still more supply than demand (that’s you) in the marketplace, which means the pricing pendulum is pointing your way – so why not take full advantage of these terrific savings?
+To see some first-hand examples go to the Packages & Deals page of www.homeofgolf.com and score your deal of the new decade today.